 It was a truly special, funnnnn day.
 And I would do it again.

 If you’re reading this and thinking to yourself, ‘Come on, it’s just a trampoline, why are you making such a big deal about it.’

-It’s not the trampoline, but the story that I had around it.
+It’s not the trampoline for adults, but the story that I had around it.
 When you step back and look at many of the stories we tell ourselves that keep us from living fully, we need to reexamine them immediately and rewrite them.